evezor/wafer_space_docker_based_starter_kit/docs/06_CONTINUE_THE_DESIGN.md

 which file to edit, the rules that file must obey, how to build a trustworthy test, and how to grow from the trivial scaffold into a real design.

+The single biggest thing to understand before you touch a pad is that **three different files do three different jobs**, and people get stuck because they blur them together.
+So we start there.

 If a term is new, it is defined the first time it appears.

 ---